GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Because of optimism, we usually expect the number of bugs to be smaller than it turns out to be.
-Therefore testing is usually the most mis-scheduled part of programming.
+> ### Human beings are not accustomed to being perfect, and few areas of human activity demand it.
+Adjusting to the requirement for perfection is, I think, the most difficult part of learning to program.
 >
 > ~ *Fred Brooks*